djpowers/divvy_up/README.md

 A Ruby gem to divvy up a list of item prices into smaller groups, for the purpose of splitting up purchases (somehwat) equally.

+A variation of sorts on the [knapsack problem](http://en.wikipedia.org/wiki/Knapsack_problem).

 ## Installation

 Add this line to your application's Gemfile: